 Is your child a box-checker?
 An SSBE reader wrote about this situation.
 Her daughter wants to finish the job regardless of whether she did the task well or not.
 A quick smiley face for an art project?
 Done.
 Tossed the books onto the shelf?
 Cleaned.

-From homework to getting dressed, is your child eager to finish, regardless of quality?
+From homework to dressing herself, is your child eager to finish, regardless of quality?
 How can you encourage her to do a good job—and take pride in her work?

 I want my kids to do a good job in most everything, no matter how small.
 They may not give it their all every single time, but I want them to put effort into their tasks and hobbies.
 I want to instill the value of a job well done.